gocroot/gocroot.github.io/README.md

 # Golang for Green Computing and Cloud Optimation
 Backend framework to make sure on low cost deployment

-## Pre-requisite
+## GoCroot Mode

-Please learn first :
-1. Mongodb for database
-2. Golang Struct
-3. Golang function
+We have two modes for production mode :
+1. Net HTTP Based (compatible with Google Cloud Function) **RECOMMENDED**
+2. Fiber Based (compatible with fly.io and alwaysdata)

 ## Type Declaration
 In Golang, every piece of data we use acts as a struct.